A new elder law provides families of Medi-Cal recipients with appended

 If your heirs can't afford to pay the estate recovery claim on your

 home immediately, the state may require them to sign a “voluntary lien.”
 The state charges seven percent interest on those liens, but under

 the new rules, people in this situation will face a significantly lower

 It’s important to talk to an elder law attorney about legal methods

 to protect your home and other assets from a Medi-Cal lien.
 The Law Offices

 of James C. Shields can answer your questions and discuss your unique

+situation.
 Contact us to get advice that is accurate and trustworthy.